taiwins/taiwins.github.io/index.markdown

 title: Taiwins
 ---

-Taiwins is a wayland compositor, supports both tiling and floating layout.
-It is designed to be mordern and modular.
-It is extensible through lua script and it has built-in **shell** and **widgets** implementation through [nuklear GUI](https://github.com/vurtun/nuklear).
-It also supports popular tiling window manager features like gapping.
+Taiwins is a morden, modular and extensible wayland compositor, supports both tiling and floating layout.
+It has a builtin shell and GUI system called **twclient**, writing a minimum wayland client using **twclient** takes only 20 lines of code.

+Taiwins is the tiling as well as a floating window manager, you can allocate your desktop *logicially* or based on your needs, dragging your windows *freely*.

 ## features
 - fast and small codebase.
-- extensible and still easy to config through lua scripts.
+- extensible and easy config through lua.
+- builtin shell.
+- wayland client system.
+- configurable theme.
+- xwayland support.
+- multi key-presses bindings like emacs.
-- builtin widgets support.
+- dbus support.